 Appropriately Uses Anti-Anxiety Medication

-This datapoint is a measure of the percentage of long-term stay patients who are prescribed antianxiety drugs.
-These medications are given to patients experiencing depression and anxiety.
+This datapoint is an indication of the percentage of long-term patients who were administered antianxiety medication.
+These medications are commonly prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents

-Measures the percentage of long-term stay patients demonstrating depressive symptoms.
-Some argue that this is a measure of patient quality of care.
+This is a measure of the percentage of long-term care patients exhibiting signs of depression.
+Many argue this is a measure of patient quality of life.

 Appropriate Vaccine Usage